 The Mediterranean diet features many disease-preventing foods, and people who live in that region have fewer instances of heart disease, diabetes, and high cholesterol.
-This Mediterranean grilled fish recipe offers many of these health-giving ingredients.
+This Mediterranean-style grilled fish recipe offers many of these health-giving ingredients.

 Tomatoes, for example, can reduce the oxidation of cholesterol, decrease heart disease, and have anti-cancer effects.
 Garlic can lower cholesterol and blood pressure.
 Common purslane, a plant often used in Mediterranean cuisine, is considered a superfood.
 Chop a small handful and sprinkle it on the following dish before baking for a healthy boost.

-This Mediterranean-style fish is grilled with rosemary, garlic, and lemon, potatoes, black olives, tomatoes, and bell pepper.
+This Mediterranean-style grilled fish is grilled with rosemary, garlic, and lemon, potatoes, black olives, tomatoes, and bell pepper.
 When you savor it, we hope you catch a hint of warm, Grecian breezes.